beardyone80/Home-Cook-Hackathon-2/README.md

 - Corrected merge errors from the previous day to maintain code integrity.
 - Styled the difficulty index for both logged-in and logged-out states.
 - Planned to complete validation for improved user experience.
+- A lot of the documentation was left until the last minute therefore the objectives of the documentation page and testing were not met.

 **UX:Stacey**
 - Working on presentaiton for users .
 - Monitoring experence of users on our site.

+**Final remarks**
+- Live user testing was done in the third day indentifying a load of issues to be seen in the second read me file documented by Paul's found errors .
+As well as 2 live user testers.
+Template writing unfilled is due to the lack of documentation throughout the projects journey.